 Just being passionate about something and being able to write about it yourself, means you can do what I do and you’ll succeed.

-I have this website because I love travel.
+I have this website because I love to travel.
 But I also have tattoovagabond.com because I love writing about tattoos.

 You can write about anything you have a passion for.
 And Google will do its thing and help your content find its audience.